teammixture/Neil-Blog/collections/article/taking-stock.md

 * Lots of additional 3rd party integrations, we&#8217;re working on some very cool integrations and options for Mixture projects (more on these soon)
 * Update the support site to improve the management and visibility of information.

-We&#8217;ve seen some amazing use cases for Mixture, had some awesome projects bult with it and thousands of projects have already been published.
+We&#8217;ve seen some amazing use cases for Mixture, had some awesome projects built with it and thousands of projects have already been published.

 Love to hear any thoughts or suggestions.